sts10/sts10.github.io/_posts/2019-06-06-is-all-equal-function.markdown

 }
 ```

-Now,I should note that I already screwed up a bit in how I laid out the sample code.
+Now, I should note that right off the bat I screwed up a bit in how I laid out the sample code.
 I should have had the `is_all_same` function accept a slice, rather than a Vector.
 That way, we could pass a slice of the Vector to multiple functions.

 So the challenge should have looked like this: